 Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
 All vested outstanding options and warrants are considered potential common stock.
-The dilutive effect, if any, of stock options, warrants, and unvested restricted stock units ("RSUs") are calculated using the treasury stock method.
+The dilutive effect, if any, of stock options, warrants, and restricted stock units ("RSUs") are calculated using the treasury stock method.
 All outstanding convertible notes are considered common stock at the beginning of the period or at the time of issuance, if later, pursuant to the if-converted method.
-Since the effect of common stock equivalents is anti-dilutive with respect to losses, options, warrants, RSUs and convertible notes have been excluded from the Company's computation of net loss per common share for the three months ended March 31, 2022 and 2021.
+Since the effect of common stock equivalents is anti-dilutive with respect to losses, options, warrants, RSUs and convertible notes have been excluded from the Company's computation of net loss per common share for the three and six months ended June 30, 2022 and 2021.

-The following table summarizes the securities that were excluded from the diluted loss per share calculation because the effect of including these potential shares was antidilutive:
+The following table summarizes the securities that were excluded from the diluted loss per share calculation: